-ENG 1203 Technical Communications - This course provides instruction in preparation of resume and skills involved in successful employment interviews.
+ENG 1203 instruction in preparation of resume and skills involved in successful employment interviews.
 Techniques of persuasion through written communication for successful employment will be developed by writing essays and reports.
-(F, S)
+(D)

+ENG 1213

-ENG 1213 Technical Communications for Emergency Personnel - This course provides instruction in preparation of technical documents.
+- This course provides instruction in preparation of technical documents.
 Techniques of persuasion through written communications for successful employment will be developed by writing essays and reports.
-(F, S, Su)
+(D)